Khawand Toghay

-Khawand Toghay (14th-century), was a slave wife of Al-Nasir Mohammad Ibn Qala'un.
+Khawand Toghay (14th-century), was a slave concubine and then wife of Al-Nasir Mohammad Ibn Qala'un (r.
+1293-1341).

 She was his slave before he freed her and married her.
 She was known for having a kind heart, and attending to all her slaves' needs after she was freed.
 She gave birth to Prince Anook.

 She was noted as an influential woman in court decisions.